General remarks on conflicts of interest

 In order to avoid any potential conflicts of interests (bias), authors usually provide information on factors that may give rise to potential conflicts of interest related to publication.
-For researchers, this can both be done generally (typically through their research institution) and specifically in the researcher’s individual publications, at dissemination of knowledge, etc.
+For researchers, this can both be done generally (typically through their research institution) and specifically in the researcher’s individual publications, in the course of dissemination of knowledge, etc.

-At the University of Copenhagen all researchers must inform about any sideline employment or activity which potentially could give rise to conflicts of interest, and the information about this must be accessible on the researcher’s personal website.
-Aarhus University has more general rules as specified in Responsible research practice at Aarhus University(2015), p.
+At the University of Copenhagen all researchers must disclose any side-line employment or activity which could potentially give rise to conflicts of interest, and the information about this must be accessible on the researcher’s personal website.
+Aarhus University has more general rules, as specified in Responsible research practice at Aarhus University(2015), p.
 4, which require “disclosure of all potential conflicts of interest”.

 Authors are often asked to disclose information about potential conflicts of interest in connection with publications.
-ICMJE has prepared a special Conflicts of Interests form which is used by many journals – among others the Weekly Journal of the Danish Medical Association.
+The ICMJE has drawn up a special Conflicts of Interests form which is used by many journals – including the Weekly Journal of the Danish Medical Association, Ugeskrift for Læger.

-It may give rise to doubt whether there is a conflict of interest which should be indicated in a research publication.
+Doubt may arise concerning whether a conflict of interest exists which should be indicated in a research publication.

-- Recent practice includes DCSD’s decision of 26 November 2012: As part of collaboration between a company and the Region of Southern Denmark, the authors of a health science article had undertaken to market the “COPD suitcase” that was part of the study leading to the article.
-The collaboration was not mentioned in the article.
+- Recent practice includes the DCSD ruling of 26 November 2012: As part of a collaboration between a company and the Region of Southern Denmark, the authors of a health science article had undertaken to market the “COPD suitcase” that was part of the study leading to the article.
+This collaboration was not mentioned in the article.
 There was no remuneration associated with this marketing obligation.
-DCSD found that the authors’ association with the company in question was by no means of a financial nature, which could entail the risk of a conflict of interest and that the marketing obligation did not in itself entail a conflict of interests.
+The DCSD found that the authors’ association with the company in question was not of a financial nature which could entail the risk of a conflict of interest, and that the marketing obligation did not in itself entail a conflict of interest.

-In a case involving health research, the DCSD found that the requirements for declaration of conflicts of interest may be different when it comes to a subjective publication (in this case a “commentary”).
-In the decision of 18 May 2015 UVVU stated among other things the following:
+In a case involving health research, the DCSD found that the requirements for declaration of conflicts of interest may be different when it comes to a publication of a subjective nature (in this case a “commentary”).
+In its ruling of 18 May 2015, the DCSD stated among other things the following:

 “The Committee further notes that the Journal’s definition of a “Commentary” enables publishing of more subjective material, where it is allowed – and the reader should expect – that subjective views are expressed.
 The Committee therefore finds that the same requirements for declaration of conflict of interest for such a “Commentary” do not necessarily apply to articles that present new scientific results, since it is the very built-in condition in a ”Commentary” that the authors’ attitudes and perceptions of the given conditions are expressed.